 Following the list’s publication, Guerrero demanded that his name be removed, claiming that he was wrongly listed because his accuser was not a minor at the time of the alleged misconduct.
 The Diocese responded by issuing a clarification, explaining that under Canon Law—the centuries-old body of law of the Catholic Church which clergy are bound to follow—any person over the age of 18 who lacks the mental faculties of an adult (non sui compos) is considered a minor.
 On March 22, 2019, Guerrero sued, arguing that he had been slandered and defamed by the Diocese.

 Churches must be able to self-govern free from government interference

 Guerrero is now asking the court to evaluate the Catholic Church’s worldwide doctrinal definition of a minor and, in doing so, the Church’s internal governing decisions and moral understandings.
-Becket filed an amicus brief on behalf of the Texas Catholic Conference of Bishops—all 22 bishops in the State of Texas—arguing that the government cannot tell churches how they should resolve a church controversy and it cannot evaluate their standards of morality.
+At the Texas Court of Appeals, Becket filed an amicus brief on behalf of the Texas Catholic Conference of Bishops—all 22 bishops in the State of Texas—arguing that the government cannot tell churches how they should resolve a church controversy and it cannot evaluate their standards of morality.
 Allowing courts to decide religious questions would open a Pandora’s box of lawsuits over internal church affairs, obliterating the separation of church and state.

-The Seventh Court of Appeals of Texas will hear oral argument in this case on October 2, 2019 at Texas Tech University School of Law in Lubbock.
-Becket represents the Texas Catholic Conference of Bishops along with Steven Levatino of Levatino Pace LLP in Austin.
+The Seventh Court of Appeals of Texas heard oral argument in this case on October 2, 2019 at Texas Tech University School of Law in Lubbock.
+Becket represented the Texas Catholic Conference of Bishops, along with Steven Levatino of Levatino Pace LLP in Austin.

 Importance to Religious Liberty: